A trilogy for readers aged 8 to 12 (and up!), published by Scholastic.

 May 1941.
 The Blitz is reaching its fiery climax.
 Christopher tries to go back to 1666; to find his new friends and learn more about the power of his phoenix ring.

-Instead, he finds himself in a smaller, older river port town known as Lundenwic, where the Anglo-Saxon community faces an invasion by the dreaded Vikings.
+Instead, he finds himself in a deserted city, overlooking a smaller, older river port town known as Lundenwic, where the Anglo-Saxon community faces an invasion by the dreaded Vikings.

 Christopher must discover why the ring has brought him here, and how to get back to his own time.
-But then Viking ships appear on the Thames, and their warriors threaten to burn the city and conquer the whole of England.
+But there are Viking ships on the Thames, and their warriors threaten to burn the city and conquer the whole of England.

 Book three: Vigil